 }

 This will be the base of our button component.
-We're using inline-flex here for two main reasons:
+We're using inline-flex

-2. Making the button inline and giving it some padding allows for the width of the button to be defined by its content
+properties if we decide to have multiple items in the button (say an icon and text) - Making the button inline and giving it some padding allows for the width of the button to be defined by its content

 Point 2 is pretty important to demarcate here.
 In certain design systems and approaches you'll see developers define either a fixed or max-width for their buttons.
 Personally I don't like this approach because it makes your buttons "fixed" in the sense that if you need extra content, you'll incur an overflow and if your button has very little content, it'll look too big.

-Let's move onto adding a button variant class: btn-primary.
+.
 This is where we'll give our button some color:

 @layer components {